Professor Stewart MacNeill

-I have been interested in socio-economic approaches to regional economic development.
-This interest has been developed through observation of the West Midlands automotive industry as production moves towards luxury and high value vehicles.
+I am interested in socio-economic approaches to regional economic development.
+One particular interest is the West Midlands automotive industry and its evolution from the production of standard or commodity vehicles to status or luxury vehicles.

-In market terms this means a move from a production market, where consumers are anonymous within a block of sales, to a status market where consumers are more individualised.
+This means a move from a production market, where consumers are anonymous, to a status market where consumers are more individualised.
 In the latter downstream networks involving added value services and purchaser valuation and lifestyle become important.
-These go beyond traditional marketing and selling.
+Such services seek to interact with consumers’ knowledge and thus go beyond traditional marketing and selling.

 Stewart MacNeill graduated from Aston University in 1970.
 He then completed MSc (Mineral Chemistry, 1971) and PhD (Geochemistry, 1974) degrees at the University of Birmingham.
 After eleven years teaching in a College of Technology in Portsmouth, he returned to the University of Birmingham to the Continuing Education Department.

 Later in his career he joined the Centre for Urban and Regional Studies (CURS) as a senior lecturer.
 He then moved to the University Business School.
 On retirement he has joined the Centre for Business in Society as a Visiting Professor.

 He has written widely about the automotive industry in Europe and has regularly provided expert advice on the industry to the UK Dept. for Trade and Industry and to the European Commission.
 He led the research and development of the West Midlands Regional Innovation Strategy Phases 1 and 2 funded by the EC.
 In addition, he has led a number of national and EC funded research, training and technology transfer projects.